ebaschiera/module-matrixrate/README.md

-# ShipperHQ and WebShopApps MatrixRate
+# A quick and dirt fork of ShipperHQ and WebShopApps MatrixRate
 A Shipping Rate module for Magento 2.x which supports showing multiple shipping methods.
 This is based on the Magento Tablerate module and is managed via a csv file.
+This is a fork made by Ermanno Baschiera.

 Facts
 -----